Hatch Cover Testing

 Ultrasonic leak detection takes advantage of fundamental characteristics of sound waves to identify and precisely locate water leaks in any structure.
 It makes use of the reflection and absorption behaviour of sound waves when incident on a boundary between a solid structure and the air adjacent to it.

-Ultrasonic leak detectors are comprised of two main components: an ultrasound generator and a receiver unit.
+Ultrasonic leak detectors are composed of two main components: an ultrasound generator and a receiver unit.
 The generator is placed on one side of a structure and switched on, filling the room or compartment with ultrasound.
 The receiver is then deployed on the other side of the structure to scan for leaks.

 When no leak is present, the ultrasound is reflected or absorbed by the structure and so no ultrasound is detected by the receiver.
 When the receiver wand is pointed towards a leak, ultrasound is detected as it is able to propagate through the leak path.
 The reflection and diffraction of the sound wave as it passes through the leak path are affected by the size and shape of the leak, meaning information about the size and shape of the leak can be interpreted by the receiver unit.